compilit/ssimpl/docs/concepts.md

 A European e-passport relies on a set of international standards to prove its authenticity and integrity using cryptographic techniques.
 These standards work together to ensure the data on the passport is both verifiable and resistant to tampering or cloning.
+These passports contain cryptographic material used to verify the legitimacy of the passport, thereby delegating the authority of the identity represented to the bearer—assuming basic checks are met (e.g., does the bearer match the photo?).

 ## 4.1 ICAO Doc 9303